onetoneisme/blackjack/units_refactored/CF for operators/Basic/006 Quota Management in Cloud Foundry/07_Assigning quotas.md

 ### Assigning quotas

-Now that we have a quota created, we can apply it to an Org:
+Now that we have created a quota, we can apply it to an org:

 ```sh
 cf set-quota my-org large-quota
 ```

-Output should be:
+The output should be:

 ```
 $ cf set-quota my-org large-quota